The leap from Scientist to Muralist

 My First Mural as Syd the Muralist and Its Impact

-The first week after quitting, I got my first-ever mural commission.
+I have had a passion for creating art in various forms my whole life, but I had only painted 4 murals at the time I decided to quit lab work.
+I knew (but was scared to admit) that I had a talent and that I loved the process, but had not taken many steps to find regular work, and there were long gaps between projects.
+The first week after quitting, I got my first-ever mural commission for a business.
 It felt like fate.
 To secure the job, I agreed to do it for just the cost of materials and a good review.
 The job was at a small, local car shop, and after two years in big pharma and corporate life, the change was incredibly refreshing.

 I painted their logo, mission statement, and quotes around the shop.
 By the time the work was finished, I had become friends with the family and even starred in their local car commercial as a mom whose car was in the shop.
 They were so happy with my work—and my willingness to be in their commercial—that they ended up paying me.
-That first check earned entirely through my creativity, felt amazing.
+That first check earned entirely through my labor and creativity felt so aligned.
 It confirmed my decision to pursue murals and led me to take this path seriously.

 Building Skills and Connections,